Welcome to the 19th Anniversary

-There has been no better place to show both visitors and residents alike what the culture and tradition of St. Johnians is all about than the “little park,” located straight off the ferry terminal, forming the first impression that newcomers experience – leaving no doubt that they have “arrived in the Caribbean,” with all of its color and warmth.
+There has been no better place to show both visitors and residents alike what the culture and tradition of St. Johnians is all about than the “little park” straight off the ferry terminal, forming the first impression that newcomers experience – leaving no doubt that they have “arrived in the Caribbean,” with all of its color and warmth – as advertised.

-This year’s Festival program retains the successful format of previous years, starting with a Children’s Day on Saturday, February 16th, when all the energy and exuberance of youth is displayed – including traditional steel pan band music, school choirs and age old Quadrille dancing.
-There is also a Children’s Art Show in the storefronts of various offices on the second floor of the Market Place which continues throughout the following week.
+This year’s Festival program retains the successful format of previous years, starting with a Children’s Day on Saturday, February 16th, when all the energy and exuberance of youth is displayed – including traditional steel pan band music; an “All-Island Children’s Choir”; and children Quadrille dancing.
+There is also a Children’s Art Show in the storefronts of various empty offices on the second floor of the Market Place which continues throughout the following week.

-Sunday, February 17th, is a lazy day in the shade of the huge mahogany trees, with church choirs and a new “St. John Recovery Choir” echoing the indomitable spirit of the islanders, followed by colorful Quadrille dancing with its’ romantic links to days gone by.
+Sunday, February 17th is a lazy day in the shade of the huge mahogany trees, with church choirs and a new “St. John Recovery Choir” echoing the indomitable spirit of the islanders, followed by colorful adult Quadrille dancing with its romantic links to days gone by.

-Monday, February 18th – President’s Day – is the highlight of the five-day event, commencing with singing and rhythms going back to the roots of islanders, with the music of the island’s number one traditional “scratch band,” originating with hand-made instruments and jaunty songs, as a prelude to a fantastic show of fifteen or so richly colorful dancers and towering ‘moko jumbies,’ reviving old dances such as the Bamboula from way back in the past and the superstitions of chasing away evil spirits
+Monday, February 18th – President’s Day – is the highlight of the week-long event, commencing with the music of the island’s number one traditional “scratch band,” originating with hand-made instruments and jaunty songs, as a prelude to a show of colorful dancers and a towering Moko Jumbie, reviving old dances such as the Bamboula from way back in the past and the superstitions of chasing away evil spirits in the trees.

 Wednesday, February 20th – We round-off musical concerts in the park with relatively modern, but definitely Caribbean, reggae music.

-Throughout the Festival, adding to and completing the exclusively Caribbean atmosphere is the ongoing exhibition of hand-made Caribbean arts and crafts, plus food and local-grown fruits and vegetables, with the exhibitors in colorful Caribbean traditional dress.
+Throughout the Festival, adding to and completing the exclusively Caribbean atmosphere in the park is the ongoing exhibition of hand-made Caribbean arts and crafts, plus food and local-grown fruits and vegetables, with the exhibitors in colorful Caribbean traditional dress.

 It’s a little jewel of a show – uniquely St. John!
 Visitors can’t miss it as they depart the ferry, and they will be left with the memory of the colorful traditions and culture of the people of this island.